Sota, South Papua

 Sota is a village in Sota district, Merauke Regency in South Papua province, Indonesia.
-Its population is 1300.
+Its population is 1,300.
 Sota and Jayapura are the only places with a direct road connection from Indonesia to Papua New Guinea.

+National Border Crossing Post

+The Indonesian government plans to start the Sota National Border Crossing Post (PLBN Sota) construction project in January 2019.
+Sota is Indonesia's front line which borders directly with Papua New Guinea, 80 km from Merauke town, can be reached in 1–2 hours travel time.

 Climate

 Sota has a tropical monsoon climate (Am) with moderate to little rainfall from May to November and heavy rainfall from December to April.